AdamCraven/AdamCraven.github.io/_posts/2014-08-24-a-better-module-structure-for-angular.markdown

 ## Angular - The Superheroic JavaScript MVW Framework

 Angular is an MVW framework - a Model View Whatever - It specifically does not tell you how to structure your projects beyond the model view.
-It does mention where to put the business logic in a short sentence on the documentation: 'Service - reusable business logic independent of views' [1](https://docs.angularjs.org/guide/concepts).
+It does mention where to put the business logic in a short sentence on the documentation: 'Service - reusable business logic independent of views' <sup>[1](https://docs.angularjs.org/guide/concepts)</sup>.
 But that is as far as it goes.
 All the books I've read on angular tend to recommend the same structure as above.

 Services confusingly have two meanings in angular.
 A place for business logic that consists of providers, factories and services.
 Also services are instantiated constructors that can be dependency injected (DI) in.
 They do not have a specific purpose, in fact that are very non-specific in what they can be used for.

 As the documentation recommends that services are for business logic, is it not a suprise why most projects tend to have the majority of the code inside the services folder.
+This is not what we want.

 ## Defining the Whatever